 - Real Life Comics

 - VG Cats

-The biggest thing you can do to help this project is to create definitions for your favourite web comics and e-mail them to me at firstname.lastname@example.org.
+The biggest thing you can do to help this project is to create definitions for your favourite web comics and add them in a Pull Request.
 I will bundle them with the next release and before you know it anyone will be able to download their favourite web comics with no hassles whatsoever.